Department of Elementary and Secondary Education Logo

 Q: When will the Civics assessment become a required, operational test for all students?

-A: DESE expects to administer the civics test operationally in spring 2025 for all students, including a Civics MCAS-Alt for students with the most significant cognitive disabilities.
-DESE plans to report results at the student, school, district, and state levels.
+A: The civics test will be administered operationally in spring 2025 for all students, including a Civics MCAS-Alt for students with the most significant cognitive disabilities.
+DESE will report results at the student, school, district, and state levels in fall 2025.

 Q: When will standard setting occur for the Civics assessment?